-402. Throughout the process in handling allegations and at conclusion of a case in which an allegation is substantiated, the LADO should review the circumstances of the case with the case manager to determine whether there are any improvements to be made to the school or college's procedures to help prevent similar events in the future.
+420. Throughout the process in handling allegations and at conclusion of a case in which an allegation is substantiated, the LADO should review the circumstances of the case with the case manager to determine whether there are any improvements to be made to the school or college's procedures to help prevent similar events in the future.
 This should include issues arising from any decision to suspend the member of staff, the duration of the suspension and whether or not suspension was justified.
 Lessons should also be learnt from the use of suspension when the individual is subsequently reinstated.
 The LADO and case manager should consider how future investigations of a similar nature could be carried out without suspending the individual.

-403. For all other cases the case manager should consider the facts and determine whether any improvements can be made.
+421. For all other cases, where the allegation concluded to be either, unfounded, false, malicious or unsubstantiated the case manager (and if they have been involved the LADO) should consider the facts and determine whether any lessons can be learned and if improvements can be made.